-Can you help the Ndekesha Missions by constructing a water tower and provide safe access to clean drinking water?
 A water tower will decrease waterborne illnesses, promote health and hygiene, eliminate hours spent locating water, and give women and children the freedom to focus on school and their community.

-You can help the Ndekesha Missions increase their quality of life by supplying clean, safe, and reliable water.
+Together, we can help the Ndekesha Missions increase their quality of life by supplying clean, safe, and reliable water.

 Clean water is on its way!

 The construction of a new water tower began with drilling and digging to create a reliable foundation.
 Unfortunately, the engineer who came to inspect the water quality found the depth of the well to be insufficient to cover Ndekesha.
 Now, the team will create another drill point at a designated spot where the quality of water will be sufficient for a permanent supply for the population.
 The population benefitted will include the orphanage, Missionary Institute Friends of Christ Sisters’ convent, and the hospital.
 Even with the obstacles that occur while making the quality of life better for others, it is important to remember that the Lord is with us every step of the way.

 Moving forward, the construction project will include a complete water system with a running faucet and water tank in addition to the central water tower.
 Then, solar panels will be required to power the new supply of clean water.

 There is still much work to be done, but we are hopeful and ecstatic to see the fruits of your generosity start to unfold!